diaank/BankApp/README.md

 # Bank Application

 A simple banking application built with Java and Maven.
 This application allows users to perform basic banking operations such as deposits, withdrawals, and generating account statements.
 No currency is implemented in this demo.
-Simple bank operations flow is created in the main method of BankApp.java file for Account Statement generation demonstration.
+For the account statement generation demonstration, a simple bank operations flow is created in the main method of the BankApp.java file.

 ## Features